 Your socials are NON-NEGOTIABLE!
 Links to your active socials need to be placed somewhere easy to see and large enough to spot.
 Wherever you want to be found and followed, you share those links for anyone to reach on your site.
 Make it bold and make it big.
 We recommend putting social links on every page.
 If you have a footer section that is the same on every page, put your socials there for people to find.

-Create Your Musicians Website In 7 Sections
+Create Your Musician Website In 7 Sections

 One: Your Pitch